wopfel/web-content-watcher/README.md

 You may call `./wcw` by cron, for example once a day.

-The notification is not implemented yet.
-The script just outputs "Content has changed" or "No new content" so far.
+The notification is done by hook files.
+The script outputs "Content has changed" or "No new content" and calls all files in the hooks directory (filename ending with .hooks).

 When `./wcw` is called, if fetches the websites specified by the `websites/*.yml` files and compares the content with the previous stored version.
 The changed version is then stored in the `saved-content/` directory.

+The second method is to provide a command in the yml file.
+Have a look at `websites/archlinux-linux-pkg-jq.yml`.
+It fetches a website using curl and extracts only a subset of the returned json using the jq program in a pipe.
+Please note that all commands are run with the same user as wcw itself.